+Consumers often wonder if they need a mortgage broker or a bank.
 With the upheaval in how mortgages are approved and obtained the last few years many consumers seem to feel that bigger must be better, and entrust their loan application process to well known, big name banks.

 However, that isn’t always to their benefit.
 Big banks charge you dearly for their good name, and often they have a loan program and rate of the day and that’s your choice.
 Also, they may have one set of guidelines and if you don’t meet those criteria they will have nothing else to offer you.

 In addition, the manner in which mortgage loan originators are compensated has always rewarded smart high producers at a higher level if they work outside the corporate banking environment.

 As such, the really good loan originators seldom are found in Banks (with a few notable local exceptions); rather they are generally found in independent brokerages.
 Smaller companies allow for a more entrepreneurial atmosphere and reward those who work smart and retain their client’s loyalty over the years.